 The quarterly agency lobbying report is due by the end of the month following the end of any calendar quarter during which reportable lobbying activity occurred.
 No report is required if no reportable lobbying occurred.
-Paper reports are filed as of the postmark date or the date they are hand delivered to the PDC.

 Supply the full agency name and complete mailing address.
 Also include the name of the person responsible for completing the report.
 Use the term "Agency Contact" followed by that person's name.
 The agency head is ultimately accountable for the report's accuracy, but we need to know whom to contact initially in case questions arise.

 Local agencies supply the name of the county in which they are located.

 Specify the the calendar quarter and year being reported.

 Use one of the blocks provided to identify each employee who lobbied on behalf of the agency during the quarter being reported.
 Supply all the information requested: name, job title, annual salary, percentage of time spent lobbying during the quarter, and a description of the issues concerning which the person lobbied.
 Include bill and WAC numbers when appropriate.
 A statement to the effect that the person lobbied on all matters of interest to the agency is NOT sufficient.
 Be brief, but as specific as possible.